665 Indiana State University Naming

 665.5.2 Benefactor Naming Levels

-Endowed funds may be established within the ISU Foundation subject to its policies governing the establishment of endowed funds.
-The minimum amount required to establish an endowment is $25,000.
-The required funding level for specific types of endowments are higher depending on the type of the award as addressed below.
+Endowed funds must be established within the ISU Foundation, subject to its policies governing the establishment of endowed funds.
+The minimum amount required, at this time, to establish an endowment is $25,000.
+The required funding level for specific types of endowments are addressed below.
+Endowed funds are administered subject to the policies established by the ISU Foundation Board of Directors.

 Minimum Endowment Gift: $1.0 million